yichunzhao/jpa-cache-spring/README.md

 ### Issues as using Lombok with Entities

-In general, it was not a good impression as using Lombok with Entities, but it is totally fine with DTO.
-It causes many un-predictable errors.
+It was not a good experience as using Lombok with Entities, but it is totally fine with DTO.
+Don't use @Data, @EqualsAndHashCode and @ToString

-StackOver flow as using lombok in bi-relationship Watching out stackover flow exception as using lombok to create hashcode in a bi-directional relationship; it causes a recursive invoking, and eventually leading to a stack overflow.
-In the entities, the relationship achors doesn't stand for model physical meanings, they may be excluded.
+#### StackOver flow as using lombok in bi-relationship
+Watching out stackover flow exception as using lombok to create hashcode in a bi-directional relationship; it causes a recursive invoking, and eventually leading to a stack overflow.
+In the entities, the relationship achors doesn't stand for model physical meanings, they should be excluded.

+#### HashCode
+Primary key is auto-generated as persisting in the database, otherwise it is a null.
+Hence, caclulating hascode with the primary key doesn't return a fixed value as using the Lombok.

+#### ToString
+Lombok toString method may include lazy loaded fields, within a open persistence session it may cause extra queries and leaving database overhead.